mehakmal22/iris_linear_regression/README.md

 git clone https://github.com/mehakmal22/iris_linear_regression.git
 cd your-repository
 Set Up a Virtual Environment
-It's a good practice to create a virtual environment for your project.
 Use the following commands to create and activate one: python -m venv venv
 # On Windows
 venv\Scripts\activate